Updated: Feb 23

-Drugs like methadone and Suboxone have been used as popular remedies to fight substance abuse.
-The success rate of these effect-countering drugs compared to the significance of their side effects remains in question.
+Drugs like methadone and Suboxone have often been used as popular remedies to fight substance abuse.
+However, the success rate of these effect-countering drugs compared to the significance of their side effects remains in question.

-According to statistics reported in 2017, the Appalachian region has an opioid overdose mortality rate of 36.7.
+According to statistics reported by the Center for Disease Control in 2017, the Appalachian region has an opioid overdose mortality rate of 36.7.
 This means that per 100,000 people ages 15-64 around 37 people will die within the year due to consumption of an opioid.

 The majority of counties that comprise the Appalachian region have overdose mortality rates that rank above the national average.
-According to American Public Health Association data, 41 percent of drug overdoses occur in urban counties, 26 percent occur in suburban counties, 18 percent occur in metropolitan areas and 15 percent occur in rural communities.
+According to date from the American Public Health Association, 41 percent of drug overdoses occur in urban counties, 26 percent occur in suburban counties, 18 percent occur in metropolitan areas and 15 percent occur in rural communities.

-“I think the biggest effect I have seen is the children being born addicted,” Fulton said, “When you take care of a baby screaming its head off in the NICU unit and have to give it barbital so it does not have a seizure due to withdrawals, it is absolutely gut-wrenching.”
+“I think the biggest effect I have seen is the children being born addicted,” said Fulton.
+“When you take care of a baby screaming its head off in the NICU unit and have to give it Barbital so it does not have a seizure due to withdrawals, it is absolutely gut-wrenching.”

 While the opioid epidemic affects everyday lives, the importance of raising awareness and instilling preventable measures remains important for both Fulton and all employees in the medical field since they want to see a healthier generation in the future.